openstack/openstack-ansible/doc/source/install-guide/install-foundation.rst

    .. note::

-     If you plan to run haproxy on multiple hosts, you'll need keepalived to make haproxy highly-available.
-The keepalived role should have been downloaded during the bootstrap-ansible stage.
-If not, you should rerun the following command before running the haproxy playbook:
+     To run HAProxy on multiple hosts, use ``keepalived`` to make HAProxy highly available.
+The keepalived role downloads during the ``bootstrap-ansible`` stage.
+     If not, re-run the following command before running the HAProxy playbook:

      .. code-block:: shell-session